 The process to receive approval for matters related to planning and development in Newmarket is regulated by provincial acts such as the Planning Act, the Municipal Act, the Development Charges Act, and other legislation.
 This page provides a brief and general explanation of the application process for matters related to Zoning By-law amendments and Official Plan amendments.
 More information on specific processes can be found on other pages within the Planning and Development pages.

 Official Plan and Zoning By-law Amendment Process

 All applications must be submitted with all required specific documentation, information and/or reports with the completed application form and the applicable fees for Official Plan amendment or Zoning By-law amendment approval.
-This information and the required studies are determined at the pre-consultation meeting.
+This information and the required studies are determined at the preliminary meeting.
 Once these documents and fees are submitted, staff review the application to determine if it is complete.

 The application will be processed by staff who will circulate it to Town departments, the ward Councillor, the Lake Simcoe Region Conservation Authority, the Regional Municipality of York, and required public bodies for comments, as well as to all property owners within 120 metres of the subject site.
 A sign will be installed on the property briefly describing the proposal.

 Once all comments have been received, the planner assigned to the application will prepare a report to Committee of the Whole with a recommendation to refer the application to a public meeting.
 Notice is provided to the prescribed persons as required under the Planning Act.
 Meetings related to Zoning By-law amendments and Official Plan amendments are often held on Monday evenings following a Committee of the Whole meeting.
 At this meeting members of the public are welcome to offers comments on the application.
 No decision on the application is made at this meeting.

 Report to Council